skalunge1/Luxsoft/README.md

 v) Checking Winner conditions as per below points by implementing "public static boolean isWinner(char player, char[][] grid)"

   a) check for consecutive 4 red/yellow pieces across grid

   b) check for 4 up and down consecutive same pieces

   c) check upward diagonal 4 consecutive same pieces

   d) check downward diagonal 4 consecutive same pieces

   e) If any of condition matches, is the Winner, Game over!!

  2. How to run the program

- i) click on connect4Game.jar runnable executable present at root & enter desired input ii) Or Run Connect4.java & enter desired input
+ i) click on connect4Game.jar runnable executable present at root & enter desired input

+ ii) Or Run Connect4.java & enter desired input

  3. Testing strategy

- i) Positive Happy path scenarios -> We can test this code with inputs as mentioned in above #1.v ii) Negative scenarios --> Enter special chars /digits, Enter null or blank spaces etc, Enter as many as inputs to check arrayoutofbound execption scenario
+ i) Positive Happy path scenarios -> We can test this code with inputs as mentioned in above #1.v

+ ii) Negative scenarios --> Enter special chars /digits, Enter null or blank spaces etc, Enter as many as inputs to check arrayoutofbound execption scenario

-4. Require dependencies added in POM.xml.
+4. Require dependencies added in POM.xml

-5. Used log4j libraries has been used to read the inputs from connectFourInput.properties & pass it to runnable jar.
+6. i) Used log4j libraries has been used to read the inputs from connectFourInput.properties & pass it to runnable jar.

-  ConfigFileReader.java : consists of Utils methods of log4j, which read inputs from connectFourInput.properties
+  ii) ConfigFileReader.java : consists of Utils methods of log4j, which read inputs from connectFourInput.properties

-  ReadInput.jave : Created to run the executable jar & pass the inputs from connectFourInput.properties
+  iii) ReadInput.jave : Created to run the executable jar & pass the inputs from connectFourInput.properties

- Note : Successfully created executable jar & read the inputs from connectFourInput.properties file.
+ **Note** : Successfully created executable jar & read the inputs from connectFourInput.properties file.
  However, running executable via program & passing inputs at run time from connectFourInput.properties is not completed as I tried but could not finish it.